 No. The planning permission granted by the Government for temporary uses does not allow permanent works or operations.

-The planning permission granted by the Government does not include any requirement to provide sanitation or other facilities.
-However operators should ensure that their sites comply with all relevant requirements, not just planning regulations.
+The planning permission granted by the Government under Part 4 Class B (28 day temporary uses) does not include any requirement to provide sanitation or other facilities.

 There are a wide range of glamping units on the market for sale.
 Their legal position varies.
 Some may be uses of land, some buildings, others may be caravans.
 Some may be permissible without application, and others may not, depending upon their specification and circumstances.